mth229/mth229.github.io/graphing.md

 the issue.
 It isn't hard -- just add a little bit more to $0$.

-One solution to avoiding this issue is to use the `trimplot` function that was previously described.
+One solution to avoiding this issue is to use the `rangeclamp` function that was previously described.
 This just caps off really large values so that the vertical asymptotes don't affect the scale of the graph.
 We can see the asymptotes pretty clearly with:

 ```
-trimplot(f, -10, 10)    # use trimplot(f, -10, 10, c) for different trim values
+plot(rangeclamp(f), -10, 10)
 ```